dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 </useful-links-section>
 </useful-links>

-## Categorizing applications by technology
+## Categorizing Applications by Technology

 When beginning to develop with Vue.js, it helps to know what kind of application you will be building.
 This will help you outline the kind of technologies you will need to master in order to start developing with Vue.

 In this section, we will go over the categories under which most websites fall under and the tech a developer needs to know to develop them with Vue.

-## Vue enhanced websites
+## Vue Enhanced Websites

 Vue enhanced websites are traditional websites, rendered by a server side language, be it PHP, Node or other.